ShastraOS/shastraos-packages-mirrorlist/README.md

-Packages required for Shastra from Shastra Repository These packages are also availble on Arch User Repository
+#### Packages required for Shastra from Shastra Repository
+These packages are also availble on Arch User Repository In this repository you will find

 - pamac-aur
 - brave-bin